Skip to Content

 A popular thing to do in Waco Texas is to visit the Texas Ranger Museum and Hall of Fame.
 It’s also really easy to do when driving from Dallas to Austin as it’s right off the highway.

-But let’s just say, we did it so you don’t have to…
+But let’s just say, I did it so you don’t have to…

 All the information you need are on two plaques right outside the museum.
 Because it’s an easy on-off from the highway, I’d recommend a quick stop on your Dallas to Austin drive to read these.